-We have filed trademarks in the U.S. and European Union for InMotion®, InMotion HomeTM, InMotion ConnectTM, InMotion PulseTM, and InMotion InsightsTM; the trademark for InMotion® is registered in the European Union and in the U.S., the trademark for InMotion Connect is registered in the European Union and pending in the US, while InMotion HomeTM, InMotion PulseTM, and InMotion InsightsTM are pending in both jurisdictions.
+We have filed trademarks in the U.S. and European Union for InMotion®, InMotion® HomeTM, InMotion® Connect, InMotion® PulseTM, and InMotion® InsightsTM; the trademark for InMotion® is registered in the European Union and in the U.S., the trademark for InMotion® ConnectTM is registered in the European Union and pending in the U.S, while InMotion® HomeTM, InMotion® PulseTM, and InMotion® InsightsTM are pending in both jurisdictions.
+InMotion® ConnectTM and InMotion® InsightsTM were issued an allowance and are pending for final registration.